 - National Geographic Society’s description of a geotourism stewardship council

-“The destination has an effective organization, department, group, or committee responsible for a coordinated approach to sustainable tourism, with involvement by the private sector and public sector.
-This group is suited to the size and scale of the destination, and has defined responsibilities, oversight, and implementation capability for the management of environmental, economic, social, and cultural issues.
-This group’s activities are appropriately funded.”
+“The destination has an effective organization, department, group, or committee responsible for a coordinated approach to sustainable tourism, with involvement by the private sector, public sector and civil society.

-It’s worth noting that Indicator A2.e is a good acid test, as it’s difficult for a DSC with no budget to be effective.
+It’s worth noting that Indicator A1.b is a good acid test, as it’s difficult for a DSC with no budget to be effective.
 Sometimes one or more council members provide in-kind support.

 National Geographic’s stewardship-council description, as put forth by our predecessor Center for Sustainable Destinations, is slightly broader in scope: